MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/projection/$elemmatch.md

 ---
-  title: $elemmatch (projection) usage on Azure Cosmos DB for MongoDB vCore
+  title: $elemMatch (projection) usage on Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
-  description: The $elemmatch projection operator returns only the first element from an array.
+  description: The $elemMatch operator returns only the first element from an array.
   author: avijitgupta
   ms.author: avijitgupta
   ms.service: azure-cosmos-db